saifalfalah/react-handbook/content/react-fragment/index.md

 ---
-title: "The React Fragment"
+title: 'The React Fragment'
-date: 2018-10-31T07:00:00+02:00
-description: "How to use React.Fragment to create invisible HTML tags"
+description: 'How to use React.Fragment to create invisible HTML tags'
-tags: react
 ---

 Notice how I wrapped the return values in a `div`.
 This is because a component can only return one single element, and if you want more than one, you need to wrap it into another container tag.